Volunteer at the Parish

 Greeters extend the welcome of Christ to all who join us at Mass.
 Individuals and families are invited to volunteer and are scheduled on a rotating basis.

 Extraordinary Ministers of Holy Communion - Homes and Hospitals

 The Homebound Ministry provides a social connection to individuals who would benefit from a visit from a fellow parishioner.
 Volunteers visit residences, hospitals, nursing facilities, and other home situations of parish members unable to attend Mass.
 Due to COVID-19, we are unable to send volunteers to bring the sacred body of Christ to homes and hospitals.
 When we are able, formal training will be given to all ministry volunteers to understand the guidelines and procedures for being an Extraordinary Minister of the Eucharist and volunteers will be scheduled.

 Readers proclaim the Word of God to the assembly at Mass.
 This ministry is open to all ages 16 years and up, who have received the Sacraments of Baptism, Holy Communion, and Confirmation.
-Training is provided.
+Training is required prior to serving.
 Following training, Readers are scheduled on a rotating basis.